 A custom Plan Builder allows you to plan your season as a whole, taking into account the time you have until your 'A' event and the type of event you're training for.
 It can incorporate pre-planned time off the bike such as work trips or holidays and is adaptive to interruptions such as illnesses.
 The aforementioned machine learning algorithm is built into the training plan that Plan Builder will supply, and should you have any time off the bike (planned or otherwise), when you eventually return to the bike, you will begin at a lower progression level that should remain achievable.

-The workout analysis feature offers a compare tool, to see how your latest workout's numbers stack up against your personal records (from a chosen season or all-time), and there's also an interval search function, which allows you to easily analyse your ride even if you forgot to lap your intervals correctly (or for fun, see how many times you hit 700 watts in your latest criterium).
+The workout analysis features offer a compare tool, to see how your latest workout's numbers stack up against your personal records (from a chosen season or all-time), and there's also an interval search function, which allows you to easily analyse your ride even if you forgot to lap your intervals correctly (or for fun, see how many times you hit 700 watts in your latest criterium).

 How much is TrainerRoad?

 TrainerRoad is currently $189.00 for a 12-month subscription, or $19.95 if you want to go month-by-month.

-There is a certain amount you can do before you hit the paywall - such as create your training plan - and the 100 per cent satisfaction guarantee means that you can claim your money back in the first 30 days if the app isn't for you, although if you want to try before you buy, there is a seven-day free trial where you needn't enter any of your payment details.
+There is a certain amount you can do before you hit the paywall - such as create your training plan - and a 100 per cent satisfaction guarantee means that you can claim your money back in the first 30 days if the app isn't for you, although if you want to try before you buy, there is a seven-day free trial where you needn't enter any of your payment details.

 How to get started

-TrainerRoad probably isn't the indoor cycling app for you if you want to quickly plug and play on intermittent occasions, as it has a strong focus on planning and building for the longer term with consistency being the key.
+TrainerRoad probably isn't the indoor cycling app for you if you want to quickly plug and play on intermittent occasions, as it has a strong focus on planning and building for the long term with consistency being the key.
 The TrainerRoad desktop app is easy to get to grips with, though.